trilitech/tezos-developer-docs/docs/unity/reference/TokenContract.md

 ### Constructors

-The `TokenContract` class has constructors, but they are for internal use.
+The `TokenContract` class constructors are for internal use.
 Use the `Deploy()` method instead.

 ### `Deploy()`